jinnyMcKindy/Ecommerce-shop/README.md

 ## Description

-This is single page application.
-Client side is made with VueJS, server side is made with NodeJS + MongoDB.
-Application get list of products from the third-party API, save them to the MongoDB and display on the main page.
-User can choose, move to cart and order the prodicts.
-There's also admin page to manage the orders.
+The front end of the single page application is written in VueJS, the back end uses NodeJS and MongoDB.
+The application displays a list of products received from a third-party API and then saved in the MongoDB database.
+Users can select products, add them to cart and order them.
+For the manager, there is an admin page for managing orders.

 ## Required